amith-shetty/AmithAShetty_Resume/README.md

 # AmithAShetty_Resume
-This is my created using latex
+This is my resume created using latex